Nikon D810 vs Panasonic G80

 Studio photographers will appreciate that the Nikon D810 (unlike the G80) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D810 and the G80 have been discontinued, but can regularly be found used on eBay.
+Both the D810 and the G80 have been discontinued, but can regularly be found used on ebay.
 The D810 was replaced by the Nikon D850, while the G80 was followed by the Panasonic G90.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D810 and G80 can be found, respectively, in the Nikon D810 Manual (free pdf) or the online Panasonic G80 Manual.

 So what is the bottom line?
 Is the Nikon D810 better than the Panasonic G80 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.